Mandar-1007/kraken-koffee-sales-infographic/README.md

 ---

+## Key Business Insights
+- Tampa store led all locations in revenue, generating over $240K in H1.
+- Morning hours (6–11 AM) accounted for more than 56% of total sales, with peak order size observed around 8–10 AM.
+- Davy Jones’ Organic Hot Chocolate (Large) was the top-earning product, while Crow’s Nest Croissant was the most frequently purchased.
+- The FY 2023 sales forecast projects over $1.41M in total revenue, based on current daily trends.
+- The infographic layout and dynamic DAX logic enable quick drilldowns by store, category, and time of day for deeper decision-making.

+---

+## Data Model
+The report is powered by a clean star schema optimized for performance and clarity

+- Kraken_Koffee_Fact	           :Fact table with transactional data: sales, time, store, product
+- Store_Dim	                     :Store metadata, location, ID
+- Product_Dim	                   :Product details, category, type, ID
+- Date	                         :Standard calendar dimension used for time intelligence
+- Forecast Date Table	           :Custom date table supporting forecast visuals and line plots

+---

 ## DAX Measures Explained

 This project relies heavily on DAX to drive dynamic logic, product ranking, visual formatting, and forecasting.
 Below is how each group of DAX measures adds value to the report: